 By Claire Doran

 As the Thanksgiving holiday approaches, many of us will spend our days eating lots of delicious and mouth-watering foods with our families, friends and partners.
-This time presents us with the perfect opportunity to connect with each other again, reflect on things that we may perhaps have taken for granted, and to bring that awareness and gratitude to the forefront of our minds.
+This time presents us with the perfect opportunity to connect with each other again, reflect on things that we may have taken for granted, and bring that awareness and gratitude to the forefront of our minds.

 Whether you can’t stand the folks that you’ll be spending time with this holiday or can’t get enough of them, isn’t it best to make the most of your time together?
 To sweeten your conversations and continue to grow your relationships over the holiday break, practice some of these active listening skills that our mediators use in our cases to help open communication and cultivate common ground.

 Ask Open-Ended Questions:

 Open-ended questions invite the listener to respond with more than a simple one-word “Yes” or “No” answer.
 Asking open-ended questions also lets your listener know that you want to hear more about their story, and that you’re not just listening for information.
 These questions convey curiosity and a desire to understand the other person’s perspective.

 CLOSED-ENDED QUESTION: “Did you like the turkey and cranberry sauce?”